UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/HES datasets/HES_intro.md

-# Hospital datasets
+# NHS England hospital datasets
->Last modified: 19 Jun 2024
+>Last modified: 05 Jul 2024
 ## Introduction
 The NHS England hospital datasets comprise the **Hospital Episode Statistics (HES) datasets** and the **Emergency Care Data Set (ECDS)**.
 The hospital datasets **do not include** all mental health or maternity-specific hospital activity.
 Much of this information is included in the Mental Health Services Data Set (MHSDS) and Maternity Services Data Set (MSDS), respectively.